eloygarcia/RadboudCompression/BiomechanicalModel/Readme.md

 ```bash
 ./RewriteInformation breast.tiff breast.nrrd voxelSizeX voxelSizeY voxelSizeZ
 ```

-> :warning: **This fuction is NOT testes, because we do not have the original `.tiff` images
-> **: Be very careful here!
->
 In our case, we start using `.tiff` images, without physical (i.e. voxel size) information.
 To obtain a realistic breast shape, we need to know the actual physical shape.
 So, we use the itk file format (i.e `.nrrd`) in order to preserve this information.
-This function transform was created to transform the images.
+This function was created to use isotropic and anisotropic voxel size, preserving the information.
+However, to reduce the complexity, we use isotropic voxels to extract the biomechanical model.
+Therefore, we obtain both, the original breast segmentation and a resampled version.

 - Input
   - `breast.tiff` path to `.tiff` image.